trueberryless-org/template-files/template-files/README.md

 ## License

-Licensed under the MIT License, Copyright © trueberryless-org.
+Licensed under the MIT License, Copyright © trueberryless.

 See [LICENSE](/LICENSE) for more information.